influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withResendDelay(resendDelay)
 ```

-Minimum amount of time to wait before resending an alert to Alertmanager.
+"Minimum amount of time to wait before resending an alert to Alertmanager."

 ## obj spec.securityContext

-SecurityContext holds pod-level security attributes and common container settings.
-This defaults to the default PodSecurityContext.
+"SecurityContext holds pod-level security attributes and common container settings.
+This defaults to the default PodSecurityContext."

 ### fn spec.securityContext.withFsGroup